allanduong/github/README.md

 # github
-This is an experiment to making a person website.
+This is an experiment to making a personal website.